 7. Use Antivirus

-A decent anti-virus like AVG offers firewall to block all unwanted network traffic.
-This method is easy and similar to manually setting up Windows firewall (mentioned above).
+A decent anti-virus like AVG offers a firewall to block all unwanted network traffic.
+This method is easy and similar to manually set up a Windows firewall (mentioned above).
 The antivirus firewall will allow you to block all non-VPN traffic, ensuring that ISP’s DNS server is not being used at all.

 Online freedom is a right of every user.
 With various spying agencies including NSA and GCHQ actively monitoring Netizen’s personal information, VPN ensures reliable online data protection and anonymity to users.
 However, due to certain bugs in Windows, DNS leak neutralizes the benefits of VPN.
-But the above listed 7 Ways for DNS Leak Protection will protect you from DNS leak at all times, so you stay safe on the web.
+But the above-listed 7 Ways for DNS Leak Protection will protect you from DNS leaks at all times, so you stay safe on the web.